 WWII ammunition bunkers moved to Soesterberg airfield museum

-Bresser successfully moved two WWII ammunition bunkers to the Dutch museum park Vliegveld Soesterberg over a distance of three kilometres.
-The bunkers, each weighing 30,500 kg, were first lifted by crane onto special vehicles (SPMTs).
-This was followed by a drive over the public road and the former runway.
-Near their final destination, the bunkers were taken over by a vertical jack construction.
-Bresser then gradually pushed the bunkers into their final position, using two sliding track systems (at a 90-degree angle).
-The bunkers were then restored.
+Bresser successfully relocated two WWII ammunition bunkers to the Dutch museum park Vliegveld Soesterberg, covering a distance of three kilometres.
+The bunkers, each weighing 30,500 kg, were first lifted by crane onto special transport vehicles (SPMTs – Self-Propelled Modular Transporters).
+They were then driven along public roads and the former runway of the airbase.
+Near their final destination, the bunkers were transferred onto a vertical jacking system.
+Bresser gradually moved the bunkers into their final position using two sliding track systems set at a 90-degree angle.
+Finally, the bunkers were restored.

-It is great that the bunkers will be preserved for the future and the public can take a look at this special military heritage!
+It is great that these historic bunkers will be preserved for future generations, allowing visitors to explore this unique piece of military history!

 Contact